drittich/simple-query/SimpleQuery/README.md

 ## Usage

 To generate the model code, you will run the `SimpleQuery.CodeGen.exe` executable.
-You can find this in the `C:\Users\[YOUR_USERNAME]]\.nuget\packages\drittich.simplequery\1.0.1\tools` folder.
+You can find this in the `C:\Users\[YOUR_USERNAME]]\.nuget\packages\drittich.simplequery\x.x.x\tools` folder.
 Before doing this, create an `appsettings.json` file in the same folder as the executable.
 This file should contain the following settings:

 ```json
 {